mcore1976/antispy-jammer/README.md

 - 1 x 10K Ohm potentiometer ( or resistor divider )

+AVR-GCC compilation and chip flashing :

-Code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINy chip.
+"mainXX.c" source code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINY85/ATTINY13 chip.

+If you have Linux based machine you would need to setup the environment by installing following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude".
+For Ubuntu / Linux Mint you may use following command : "sudo apt-get install gcc-avr binutils-avr binutils avr-libc gdb-avr avrdude"

+If you have Windows machine, please follow this tutorial to install necessary packages : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html

+If you do not know how to connect cables for ATMEL ATTINY chip programming please follow my tutorial here : https://www.youtube.com/watch?v=7klgyNzZ2TI

+Compilation

+- use "compileattiny" and "main.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )
+- use "compileattinyv2" and "main5.c" files for ATTINY13/ATTINY13A chip  (internal 9,6 MHz clock )
+- use "compileattiny85" and "main2.c" files for ATTINY85 chip  (internal 16MHz PLL clock)
+- use "compileattiny85v2" and "main4.c" files for ATTINY85 chip  (internal 16MHz PLL clock)

-To compile the code for ATTINY13 use "compileattiny" script ( under linux "chmod +rx compileattiny && ./compileattiny ") for AVR-GCC environment compilation and flashing with AVRDUDE and USBASP cable.
-Script "compileattiny85" is used for ATTINY85 flashing.
+To compile the code for ATTINY use relevant "compileattinyXXX" script ( example : under linux "chmod +rx compileattiny && ./compileattiny ") for AVR-GCC environment compilation and flashing with AVRDUDE and USBASP cable.

 See the video showing how this device works : https://www.youtube.com/watch?v=YBQ7A4W0bTo